 It saddens me to say, but it’s easier to follow Tony Robbins’s brand of enlightenment, robotic as it is, than Brand’s.
 It’s more applicable and hands-on.

-Having said that, Brand is performing a very important role.
-He’s pinpointing the problems.
-He may not have the answer to the ills plaguing life as we know it, but he’s tracing out all the trouble spots, highlighting them with a fluorescent marker, saying, This, mate, is what needs to go.
+Having said that, Brand performs an important role.
+He pinpoints problems.
+He may not have the answer to the ills that plague life as we know it, but he’s tracing out all the trouble spots, highlighting them with a fluorescent marker, saying, This, mate, is what needs to go.
 Right here, right now.
 I don’t care how you do it, just get rid of it, like you would a pool of piss from your living room.

 See, there’s two kinds of processes involved in improving one’s life.
 One is finding ways to make things work better.
 The other is cleaning up the filth and infection.